 4. Select a submission category and review the content guidelines carefully.
-There are six submission categories.
+There are seven submission categories.

 - Suicide Prevention (60-second PSA): This category asks for a 60-second film that educates young people about the warning signs for suicide and how to offer support to a friend.